PhilD001/biomechZoo-help/sample study/README smp.md

 e.g. 'C:\users\me\myresearch\biomechZoo' and 'C:\users\me\myresearch\biomechZoo-help'
 - Start Matlab
 - Open and run 'startZoo.m' located in the root biomechZoo folder to set your Matlab path
+- explore the sample study by typing "samplestudy" in the command window
+- explore the data set located in biomechZoo-help\sample study\Data

 email philippe dot dixon at gmail dot com to report any bugs or to request further information